By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-Safety is something many travelers think about before traveling to Mexico – but despite what you might read in the media, thousands of people travel here trouble-free every year.
+Safety is something many travelers think about before traveling to Mexico – but despite what you might see in the media, thousands of people travel here trouble-free every year.

 This is what you need to know to stay safe and out of harm's way in Mexico.

-Despite the media headlines shouting that Mexico is rife with crime, the majority of travelers have experienced one of the most vibrant and extraordinary cultures the world has to offer without incident.
+Despite the media headlines telling us that Mexico is rife with crime, the majority of travelers experience one of the world's most vibrant and extraordinary cultures without incident.
 If you use your common sense, stay aware of your surroundings and keep your valuables out of sight, your trip to Mexico will be uneventful in the best sense of the word

-Pickpocketing, theft and snatch-and-grabs can happen in Mexico, particularly around crowded areas such as markets, plazas, parks and transport hubs – Benito Juárez International Airport is one such hotspot.
+Pickpocketing, theft, and snatch-and-grabs can happen in Mexico, particularly in crowded areas such as markets, plazas, parks and transport hubs – Benito Juárez International Airport is one such hotspot.

-Don't take anything more than you need for the day out and secure your valuables in a safe at your accommodation.
-If there is no safe available, split your money up and secrete it away in different places.
+On a day out, don't take anything more than you need for the day and secure your valuables in a safe at your accommodation.
+If there is no safe available, divide your money up and secrete it away in different places.

 If dining out, don't leave your bag over the back of the chair or on the table.
 Keep it between your feet or on your lap, with the strap around your wrist or leg.
 Don't leave your wallet, purse or phone on the table.

-Should you be subjected to petty or violent crime, report it to your embassy and the police, though, in the latter case, with the sad proviso that you would be likely wasting your time.
+Should you experience petty crime, report it to your embassy and the police, though, in the latter case, with the sad proviso that you would be likely wasting your time.

 Most of the time, visitors to Mexico won't experience anything more than petty crime.
-While the country has a notably high murder rate (back in the tens, the border city of Ciudad Juárez held the distinction of being “the murder capital of the world”), the killings are chiefly the result of turf wars between drug cartels, not that travelers haven’t been caught in crossfire.
+While the country has a notably high murder rate (back in the tens, the border city of Ciudad Juárez held the distinction of being “the murder capital of the world”), the killings are chiefly the result of turf wars between drug cartels.

 If you are threatened for your money and other valuables, don't resist or fight back.
 The assailant may be armed and won't hesitate to use the weapon.